 A series of seminars should be planned and promoted by OLTPS for the engineers and designers within City agencies and outside entities.
 These seminars can utilize the readily-available expertise entirely ignored by OLTPS in formulating the existing Plan.
-Rainforest Relief, along with New York Climate Action Group, has conducted the first such seminar in May of 2009.
-Unfortunately, this was done without the assistance or even sanction of OLTPS.
+Rainforest Relief, along with New York Climate Action Group, is planning the first such seminar but, unfortunately, without the assistance or even sanction of OLTPS.

-Any plan by the city must address the use of tropical hardwoods by other entities building city infrastructure.
+- Any plan by the city must address the use of tropical hardwoods by other entities building city infrastructure.
 Public benefit corporations, park conservancies, city/state partnerships and others can and should address this issue.
-OLTPS has the power to reach these organizations but has ignored this option in the Plan.

-- The Plan must also address the use of tropical hardwoods by the New York City Transit Authority.
-While MTA is not beholden to policies passed by the City, NYC has a great deal of power to influence MTA policy when it comes to the New York City Transit Authority division.
+OLTPS has the power to reach these organizations but has ignored this option in the Plan. - The Plan must also address the use of tropical hardwoods by the New York City Transit Authority.
+While MTA is not beholden to policies passed at the city level, NYC has a great deal of power to influence MTA policy when it comes to NYCTA.
 The Plan should call on MTA to eliminate the use of tropical hardwoods for subway track ties in the City. - The Plan should address the use of tropical hardwoods by the private sector within the City.
 The city should make an effort to drive consumption within the City away from these incredibly damaging materials.
-At first, the Plan can seek to educate consumers about the issue and suggest alternatives (perhaps with a database on the City's website, as has been done in other cities and with other issues, such as recycling) and later can begin to regulate the imports and sales of tropical hardwoods within the City's borders. - Not only must the city act immediately to completely end its use of tropical hardwoods but should also take steps to mitigate the damage caused by more than thirty-five (and perhaps 100) years of use and the deforestation that has already resulted.
+At first, the Plan can seek to educate consumers about the issue and suggest alternatives (perhaps with a database on the City's website, as has been done in other cities) and later can begin to regulate the imports and sales of tropical hardwoods within the City's borders.

+Not only must the city act immediately to completely end its use of tropical hardwoods but should also take steps to mitigate the damage caused by more than forty years of use and the deforestation that has already resulted.
 RR estimates that 110,000 acres of rainforests were logged in Brazil to produce the millions of board feet used by DPR for the first conversion of 12.5 miles of boardwalk to ipê.
-The agency is in the midst of completing the third rotation of tropical wood on the City's boardwalks (and, in some cases, started on the fourth).
+The agency is in the midst of the second rotation of tropical wood on the City's boardwalks.
 RR estimates that another 10,000 acres were logged in Guyana to produce the greenheart used by DOT for the Staten Island Ferry terminals and the Brooklyn Bridge Promenade.
 The Plan should commit the City to mitigating past damage.
 This can be done in any number of creative ways, including funding reforestation efforts, assisting programs to end the use of these materials in other cities and taking steps to end the use of tropical hardwoods by the private sector within the city.
 Rainforest Relief is prepared to work with OLTPS to draft a plan to achieve these goals.